luk036/digraphx/CONTRIBUTING.md

    pre-commit install
    ```

-   `netoptim` comes with a lot of hooks configured to automatically help the
+   `digraphx` comes with a lot of hooks configured to automatically help the
    developer to check the code being written.

 ### Implement your changes